-6. Concluding remarks
+6 Concluding remarks

-This paper introduces a test for the null hypothesis $H_0: \lambda(\theta) = \lambda_0$ , where $\lambda(\cdot)$ is a known function, $\lambda_0$ is a known constant, and $\theta$ is a parameter that is partially identified by a moment (in)equality model.
-The test can be inverted to construct CS's for $\lambda(\theta)$ .
-The leading application of our inference method is the construction of marginal CS's for individual coordinates of a parameter vector $\theta$ , which is implemented by setting $\lambda(\theta) = \theta_s$ for $s \in \{1, \ldots, d\theta\}$ and collecting all values of $\lambda_0 \in \Lambda$ for which $H_0$ is not rejected.
+This paper introduces a test for the null hypothesis $H_0 : \lambda(\theta) = \lambda_0$, where $\lambda(\cdot)$ is a known function, λ_0 is a known constant, and θ is a parameter that is partially identified by a moment (in)equality model.
+The test can be inverted to construct CS's for $\lambda(\theta)$.
+The leading application of our inference method is the construction of marginal CS's for individual coordinates of a parameter vector θ , which is implemented by setting $\lambda(\theta) = \theta_s$ for $s \in \{1, \ldots, d\theta\}$ and collecting all values of $\lambda_0 \in \Lambda$ for which H_0 is not rejected.

 We show that our inference method controls asymptotic size uniformly over a large class of distributions of the data.
 The current literature describes only two other procedures that deliver uniform size control for these types of problems: projection-based and subsampling inference.
-Relative to the projection-based procedure, our method presents three advantages: (i) it weakly dominates in terms of finite sample power, (ii) it strictly dominates in terms of asymptotic power, and (iii) it may be less computationally demanding.
-Relative to a subsampling, our method presents two advantages: (i) it strictly dominates in terms of asymptotic power under certain conditions and (ii) it appears to be less sensitive to the choice of its tuning parameter than subsampling is to the choice of subsample size.
+Relative to projection-based procedure, our method presents three advantages: (i) it weakly dominates in terms of finite sample power, (ii) it strictly dominates in terms of asymptotic power, and (iii) it may be less computationally demanding.
+Relative to a subsampling, our method presents two advantages: (i) it strictly dominates in terms of asymptotic power under certain conditions, (ii) it appears to be less sensitive to the choice of its tuning parameter than subsampling is to the choice of subsample size.

 Moving forward, there are some open questions that are worth highlighting.
-First, our paper does not cover conditional moment restrictions (cf. Andrews and Shi (2013), Chernozhukov, Lee, and Rosen (2013), Armstrong (2014), and Chetverikov (2013)).
-Second, alternative asymptotic frameworks like those in Andrews and Barwick (2012) and Romano, Shaikh, and Wolf (2014) may provide a better asymptotic approximation for the type of problems we study in this paper.
+First, our paper does not cover conditional moment restrictions, c.f.
+Andrews and Shi (2013), Chernozhukov et al. (2013), Armstrong (2014), and Chetverikov (2013).
+Second, alternative asymptotic frameworks like those in Andrews and Barwick (2012) and Romano et al. (2014) may provide a better asymptotic approximation for the type of problems we study in this paper.
 Finally, although our method eases the computational burden for some problems, further improvements in this dimension may be available.
-Recent work by Kaido, Molinari, and Stoye (2016), who propose a novel projection-based method to build CS's for single components of $\theta$ , explores innovative ideas to increase computational tractability that may also prove useful for profilingbased tests.
+Recent work by Kaido et al. (2016), who propose a novel projection-based method to build CS's for single components of θ , explores innovative ideas to increase computational tractability that may also prove useful for profiling-based tests.